Colonel Routh Goshen: Personal life

-He was married at least three times and divorced twice at the time of his death.
+Goshen was married at least three times and divorced twice at the time of his death.
 In March 1859 in Massachusetts he married Clestina N. Townes of Montreal.
 Around 1869 he married Augusta White a German snake charmer that he met while traveling for his show.
 They settled near Clyde, New Jersey.
 At one point fellow circus performer, John Sweet and his wife the bareback rider Mrs. Elizabeth Sebastian lived with the Goshen family.
 Mrs. Sebastian left John Sweet, and while Goshen was away on tour, Augusta left Goshen.
 John Sweet and Augusta took $600 worth of silver, $70,000 worth of bonds, a goat, a horse and a wagon from Goshen's farm and eloped.
 Goshen filed for divorce around January 1879.
 He then married Mary Louise Welch on April 18, 1880 in Manhattan, NY.
 She was from Elgin, Illinois.
 She had met Goshen years earlier through her cousin, a fat lady who once toured with Goshen.
 After their marriage, they settled down in Middlebush, NJ.
 In August 1882, while working at Atlantic City, Goshen encountered John Sweet again.
 Goshen threatened to kill Sweet with a pistol he brandished, and then beat Sweet with a cane.
 At the time of the assault Sweet owned a farm in New Brunswick, New Jersey that Goshen had lost due to a mortgage, which Sweet had paid off.
 A warrant was issued for Goshen's arrest and he was ordered to appear before a court in September.

 In early 1884, Goshen applied for divorce from Welch, claiming that she was unfaithful.
 She claimed that he had been unfaithful with three different women.
 During the divorce, it came out that he was really not an Arabian, but from Lancaster, England.
 He was also claiming to be sixty-five years old at that time.
 They were divorced in 1884.

 Routh also had two adopted daughters.
 Lillie, who married Martin Robert, a clog dancer, and Frances Goshen Sylvester (1868-1949).
 She may have traveled with him in Europe and she was said to have danced for Queen Victoria.